 Laurie Flynn has been involved in mental health policy for 25 years.
 Having a daughter with serious mental illness, Laurie has been inspired to change the conversation about mental illness in America.
 In 2001, Laurie was recruited by Columbia University's Department of Psychiatry to translate research on youth suicide prevention into services for teens and families.
 Under her leadership and vision, TeenScreen grew to become one of America’s largest adolescent mental health initiatives.
 Prior to joining Columbia, Laurie served for 16 years as the Executive Director of the National Alliance on Mental Illness (NAMI).
 During her tenure, NAMI emerged as a national leader on mental health issues.
 Laurie has established herself as a well-respected thought leader on the national stage.
 She has served as a member of President Barack Obama’s Health Policy Advisory Committee and was appointed by President Bill Clinton to the National Bioethics Advisory Commission.
 For eight years, Laurie also served as an advisory committee member of the Johns Hopkins and University of Maryland NIMH funded Research Center on Services for Persons with Serious Mental Illness.
 She was elected chair of the Foundation for Accountability and served on the Interdisciplinary Advisory Board of the American Psychiatric Association's Journal on Psychiatric Services.
 Throughout the years, Laurie has received numerous awards, including the Presidential Commendation and Patient Advocacy Awards by the American Psychiatric Association, the Mental Health Section Award of the American Public Health Association, and the McLean Hospital Award.
 Laurie has also received honors from the American Association for Psychosocial Rehabilitation and NAMI-NYC Metro for the Parent Partners Program.

-Jay Neugeboren, a NAMI-NYC Metro board member since 2002, currently chairs the Communications and Library Committees.
-He is the author of 17 books, including two about mental illness: Imagining Robert: My Brother, Madness, and Survival, a New York Times Notable Book of 1997, and Transforming Madness: New Lives for People Living with Mental Illness, recipient of a Ken Book Award from NAMI-NYC Metro in 2000.
+Jay Neugeboren, a NAMI-NYC Metro board member since 2002, is the author of 17 books, including two about mental illness: Imagining Robert: My Brother, Madness, and Survival, a New York Times Notable Book of 1997, and Transforming Madness: New Lives for People Living with Mental Illness, recipient of a "Ken" Award from NAMI-NYC Metro in 2000.
 His latest novel, 1940, was published in the spring of 2008.
 He has received many other accolades for his novels and short stories.
 In addition, he serves on the boards of several organizations, including Columbia University's Center for Prevention of Homelessness, Pathways to Housing, Genesis Clubhouse (Worcester, MA) and the Family Diversity Project.
-He was, for many years, professor and writer-in-residence at the University of Massachusetts in Amherst, but now lives in New York City, where he continues to be active in projects that educate the general public about mental illness, and that advocate for those, like his brother Robert, who suffer from long-term serious and persistent mental illnesses.
+He was for many years professor and writer-in-residence at the University of Massachusetts in Amherst, but has relocated full-time to New York City, where he continues to be active in projects that educate the general public about mental illness and that advocate for those, like his brother Robert, who suffer from long-term serious and persistent mental illnesses.